 Targeting Tips for Customer Retention

-But with the right strategy, it can also be used to retain your existing customer base.
-Let’s take a few useful ad targeting tips for customer retention.
+With the right strategy, you can not only reach those new consumers on social media, but also use it to retain your existing customer base.
+Let’s take a look at a few useful ad targeting tips for customer retention.

 8. Add a Remarketing Pixel